junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 He claps his hands then, calling his demons over and sending them out on the pursuit task.
 How difficult would it be to find half a demon tablet that a freaked-out kid hid in this part of the country when he was escaping and hiding and not even having much of a tool to bury things properly?
 He has dug the demon tablet out of Earth once before, he can do it again.

-Crowley sits back in his throne chair, petting the one angel table and half the demon tablet he has, murmuring as if singing lullaby to the stone babies, "One point five done, zero point five to go."
+Crowley sits back in his throne chair, petting the one angel table and half the demon tablet he has, murmuring as if singing lullaby to the stone babies, "One point five down, zero point five to go."

 <br>